Unique equilibrium states for Bonatti-Viana diffeomorphisms: Bonatti-Viana construction and Main result

 Fixing $\rho>0$, we consider the scales $\rho' = 5\rho$ and $\rho'' = \sixtythree\kappa\rho'$.
 We assume that $\rho$ is sufficiently small that $\rho'' < 6\eta$.
 The role of these scales is as follows: \begin{enumerate} \item The perturbation takes place in the balls $B(q,\rho)$ and $B(q',\rho)$ -- outside of these balls the new map is identically equal to $\fB$; \item The scale $\rho'$ is chosen so at this scale the center-stable (resp. center-unstable) leaves are contracted by $g$ (resp. $g^{-1}$); \item The scale $\rho''$ is the distance that points need to be away from $q$ and $q'$ to guarantee uniform contraction/expansion estimates at a large enough scale to verify the hypotheses of Theorem \ref{t.generalBV}. \end{enumerate}

 The deformation around the points $q$ and $q'$ is done in two steps, illustrated in Figure \ref{f.bv}.
 We describe the deformation around $q$.
 First, we perform a deformation around $q$ in the stable direction $\lambda_2$ as follows.
-Inside $B(q,\rho)$, the fixed point $q$ undergoes a pitchfork bifurcation in the direction corresponding to $\lambda_2$. { Details are given in \cite{BF}.
-The construction is carried out so that the resulting deformation respects the domination of $\fB$ (see Definition 2.3 of \cite{BF}).
-This is a $C^1$ robust condition that ensures that the resulting diffeomorphism has an integrable dominated splitting (Theorem 3.1 of \cite{BF}).} The stable index of $q$ changes from 2 to 1 and two new fixed points $q_1$ and $q_2$ are created.
+Inside $B(q,\rho)$, the fixed point $q$ undergoes a pitchfork bifurcation in the direction corresponding to $\lambda_2$.

+The stable index of $q$ changes from 2 to 1 and two new fixed points $q_1$ and $q_2$ are created.
 The second step is to deform the diffeomorphism in a neighborhood of $q_2$ so that the contracting eigenvalues become complex; see Figure~\ref{f.bv}.

 Note the creation of fixed points with different indices prevents the topologically transitive map from being Anosov.
 These non-real eigenvalues also forbid the existence of a one-dimensional invariant sub-bundle inside $E^{cs}$.
 So the resulting map $\hat f$ has a splitting $E^{cs}\oplus E^{cu}$.